tableau/connector-plugin-sdk/docs/oauth.md

 For more information on see [RFC 8252: Loopback Interface Redirection](https://datatracker.ietf.org/doc/html/rfc8252#section-7.3).

 ## External/Custom OAuth Configs on Desktop
+*\*Available starting in Tableau 2023.1*

-Starting in Tableau 2023.1, the end user or admin can specify custom OAuth configs for desktop applications, independent of the plugin connector.
+The end user or admin can specify custom OAuth configs for desktop applications, independent of the plugin connector.
 These should be installed in `My Tableau Repository/OAuthConfigs` or `My Tableau Prep Repository/OAuthConfigs`.
 They must define the new field `oauthConfigId`.
 The user will be prompted to select from available configs when creating the connection.

 # OAuth on Tableau Server & Tableau Online